The Best Coffee Machine With Milk Frother

 My Observations:

-There’s automatic preinfusion, which suggests water is introduced to the puck of coffee in the basket first before the shot is pulled, and assists to reduce the chances of channeling, which is what takes place when the water finds paths of lesser resistance through the coffee, and leads to reduced shot quality.
+There’s automatic preinfusion, which means water is introduced to the puck of coffee in the basket first before the shot is pulled, and assists to reduce the chances of channeling, which is what takes place when the water finds paths of lesser resistance through the coffee, and leads to reduced shot quality.

 If you opt to get a standard basket, you’ll need to remove the screw at the bottom of the portafilter, and you’ll need to bend the lips of the basket around the portafilter.